hasanabulhasan01/Calculator-App/README.md

 # Calculator-App
-Making a simple calculator using HTML, CSS &amp; JavaScript
+Made a simple calculator using HTML, CSS &amp; JavaScript